UnacceptableBehaviour/algorithms/README.md

 https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-fall-2011/
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-//*
-inside C esque comments will be removed by the create_TOC_for_md.py script.
-Allow tidy up of whats pushed to git *//

 ## Unit 1: Introduction
 ### 1	Algorithmic thinking, peak finding	Problem set 1 out